Facts of the Trip

 12 | Flight back to Kathmandu | Kathmandu: Approximately 1,400 |

-Nepal’s Everest Base Camp Trek is difficult and requires physical and mental preparation.
-The difficulty level of the trekking is considered as moderate.
-However, well planning is necessary to avoid altitude risk and make the trekking successful.
+Nepal's Everest Base Camp Trek is difficult and requires physical and mental preparation.
+The difficulty level is moderate.
+However, good planning is necessary to avoid altitude risk and make the trek successful.

 The EBC trail involves long days of trekking, often 6 to 8 hours a day, over steep, uneven terrain and at high altitudes where the air is thin, making physical activity more challenging.